Show your heart some love

 - Nuts.
 Grab a handful of almonds, walnuts, pistachios, peanuts or macadamia nuts for their heart benefits including fiber and vitamin E. Walnuts are also high in omega-3 fatty acids.
 Look for varieties that are low in salt.

 - Broccoli, spinach, kale.
-These dark-green leafy vegetables pack a nutrient wallop - antioxidants, fibers and tons of vitamins and minerals including vitamin C and alpha- and beta-carotene.
+These dark-green leafy vegetables pack a nutrient wallop — antioxidants, fibers and tons of vitamins and minerals including vitamin C and alpha- and beta-carotene.
 Kale even has some omega-3 fatty acids.
+Use caution in eating more of these if you are taking warfarin.

 - Sweet potatoes.
 And their other red, yellow and orange veggie buddies like carrots, red peppers and acorn squash.
 They contain loads of carotenoids, fiber and vitamins.